-When you are shopping for long-term care insurance you will find that there are a lot of policies to choose from.
+When seeking long-term care insurance options for your clients you will find that there are a lot of policies to choose from.
 Generally speaking, most long-term care insurance policies include similar standard features.
 Most of the standard features that you will find in the policies that you look at are required by the National Association of Insurance Commissioners.
-In the next section, we will discuss the benefit choices you have.

 Types of Policies